tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/config-service.md

 # Config Service

-Config Service DSL is a wrapper over Config Service module provided by csw.
+Config Service DSL is a wrapper over Config Service module provided by CSW.
 You can refer a detailed documentation of Config Service provided by CSW @extref[here](csw:services/config).

 This DSL provides APIs to check if file exists in Configuration Service and retrieve its contents.